Tommy-Burns/tommy-burns/README.md

 ## 🤝 Open to work

 I'm open to **internships, collaborations, and freelance work** in Earth Observation, geospatial data science, and backend / software engineering.
-Links up top ☝️ — let's talk.
+Let us talk.

 ---